erfansalami/erfansalami/README.md

 👋 Hi, I'm Erfan Salami
-🎓 Computer Engineering student at Ferdowsi University of Mashhad (3rd semester) 💻 I’m passionate about building Java applications and exploring how software systems work from the inside out.
+🎓 Computer Engineering student at Ferdowsi University of Mashhad (3rd semester).

+💻 I’m passionate about building Java applications and exploring how software systems work from the inside out.

 🚀 Currently enhancing my skills in Java, Object-Oriented Programming, and Spring Boot.

 🎮 I’ve developed several JavaFX-based games — including Pipe Puzzle and a Plants vs. Zombies clone — as part of personal and university projects.